Paliak/PaliaksNotes/docs/CozyHosting/index.md

 1 of 1 target successfully completed, 1 valid password found
 ```

 We got a login!
 Seems hydra was overkill here.
-Let's again run linpeas in the background while we look around manually (linpeas doesn't find anything interesting, steps are the same as previously):
+Let’s again run linpeas in the background while we look around manually (linpeas doesn’t find anything interesting, steps are the same as previously):

 ```bash
 josh@cozyhosting:~$ sudo -l